routetopa/dockerized-spod/README.md

 To send emails, expecially to sign-up users, you have to configure it in the `SMTP` section of `Settings Admin Panel`.
 You have to enable the SMTP service and fill the entries with your SMTP server configuration.
 You can use a SMTP service like [Elastic Email](https://elasticemail.com/).
 You can test the SMTP service using the `Test` button before saving the configuration.

+### Manage pages
+Oxwall has a page management system.
+Some pages are already created and you can edit them in the `Pages` section of the `Settings Admin Panel`.
+You can also create new pages and add them to the menu.
+Plugins can also create pages.
+You can edit the content of the pages using the WYSIWYG editor.
+Some plugins, like `Agora`, require a page created manually from the admin panel.
+You have to provide general information about the plugin and the URL of the page.
+The URL of the page must be unique and it is used to access to the plugin.
+For example, if you create a page for `Agora`, you can access to the plugin at `http://yourdomain/agora` because is the `Key Value` of the plugin.

 ### SPOD language
 Oxwall by default is in English.
 You can change the language in the `Settings` section of the admin panel.
 You could manually add a new language, but it is not recommended.
 We provide a zip file with the translation of the SPOD application in Italian.
 To add the `ita-ln-pack.zip` file, you have to click `other languages` and then `Add new language pack`.
 The zip file is available in this repository.